PIC microcontrollers: Stacks

 PICs have a hardware call stack, which is used to save return addresses.
-The hardware stack is not software-accessible on earlier devices, but this changed with the 18 series devices.
+The hardware stack is not software-accessible on earlier devices, but this changed with the PIC18 series devices.

-Hardware support for a general-purpose parameter stack was lacking in early series, but this greatly improved in the 18 series, making the 18 series architecture more friendly to high-level language compilers.
+Hardware support for a general-purpose parameter stack was lacking in early series, but this greatly improved in the PIC18 series, making the PIC18 series architecture more friendly to high-level language compilers.

 Instruction set

-PIC's instructions vary from about 35 instructions for the low-end PICs to over 80 instructions for the high-end PICs.
-The instruction set includes instructions to perform a variety of operations on registers directly, the accumulator and a literal constant or the accumulator and a register, as well as for conditional execution, and program branching.
+PIC instruction sets vary from about 35 instructions for the low-end PICs to over 80 instructions for the high-end PICs.
+The instruction set includes instructions to perform a variety of operations on registers directly, on the accumulator and a literal constant, or on the accumulator and a register, as well as for conditional execution, and program branching.

-Some operations, such as bit setting and testing, can be performed on any numbered register, but bi-operand arithmetic operations always involve W (the accumulator), writing the result back to either W or the other operand register.
+A few operations, such as bit setting and testing, can be performed on any numbered register, but 2-input arithmetic operations always involve W (the accumulator), writing the result back to either W or the other operand register.
 To load a constant, it is necessary to load it into W before it can be moved into another register.
 On the older cores, all register moves needed to pass through W, but this changed on the "high-end" cores.

 PIC cores have skip instructions, which are used for conditional execution and branching.
 The skip instructions are "skip if bit set" and "skip if bit not set".
 Because cores before PIC18 had only unconditional branch instructions, conditional jumps are implemented by a conditional skip (with the opposite condition) followed by an unconditional branch.
 Skips are also of utility for conditional execution of any immediate single following instruction.
 It is possible to skip skip instructions.
 For example, the instruction sequence "skip if A; skip if B; C" will execute C if A is true or if B is false.

-The 18 series implemented shadow registers, registers which save several important registers during an interrupt, providing hardware support for automatically saving processor state when servicing interrupts.
+The PIC18 series implemented shadow registers: these are registers which save several important registers during an interrupt, providing hardware support for automatically saving processor state when servicing interrupts.

 In general, PIC instructions fall into five classes: